York-SDCNLab/m_livox_mapping/README.md

 <br>
 Now you can observe the mapping in rviz directly.
 The PCD file (RGB8) of the 3D map will be saved in the folder named 'original_livox_mapping_result' under your home path.
 You may change the name of the folder in the launch file.

-The rosbag corrsponding to the figure above is available [here](https://drive.google.com/file/d/1ZmS2tajLKvlstaqA8L-T6nzKj0bfL30n/view?usp=sharing).
+The rosbag corrsponding to the video above is available [here](https://drive.google.com/file/d/1ZmS2tajLKvlstaqA8L-T6nzKj0bfL30n/view?usp=sharing).

 ## Convert RGB8 to XYZI
 The point type outputted by the livox mapping is XYZRGB.
 The folder named RGB2XYZI contains a script to convert the format. <br>